Gilson Road/Sylvester Site

 DES has continued to monitor groundwater and surface waters both within the containment area and offsite.
 The data show a continued downward concentration trend of contaminants associated with the original plume.

-DES will ensure the remedy remains protective in the future by expanding the GMZ and renewing the Site's Groundwater Management Permit and/or facilitating the incorporation of the GMZ into a city ordinance.
+Since 2009, DES has worked with the City of Nashua to expand and combine the GMZs for the Gilson Road Site and Four Hills Landfill through a municipal ordinance that was finalized in October 2013.
 In addition, in 2012, DES contracted with an environmental consultant to evaluate the potential for contaminant vapors to migrate to indoor air in nearby residential neighborhoods; the subsequent report concluded that there was no risk of vapor intrusion.
-Finally, DES is working with an EPA research group in Ada Oklahoma to evaluate the current and long-term functionality of the cap and slurry wall; reporting is scheduled for 2013.
+Finally, DES and EPA worked with an EPA research group in Ada Oklahoma to evaluate the current and long-term functionality of the cap and slurry wall: the report was finalized in May 2014 and concluded that the slurry wall and cap continue to function as intended; minimizing groundwater and surface water influx to the encapsulated area.